 - By monitoring the probe signal as a function of the time delay, it is possible to obtain information on the decay of the generated excitation, or on other processes initiated by the pump pulses.

 The pump and probe pulses are in most cases derived from a common source, e.g. from a mode-locked laser and a beam splitter.
 The relative timing is controlled with an optical delay line.
 The change of time delay is directly inferred from the change in path length of the delay line, e.g. using an interferometric sensor.

-The wavelengths of pump and probe beam do not need to be identical.
-A so-called two-color pump–probe measurement, based on two synchronized sources of short pulses (e.g. a laser and an optical parametric oscillator, or two parametric oscillators pumped with the same laser) has additional capabilities in ultrafast spectroscopy.
+In some cases, the wavelengths of pump and probe beam are not identical.
+A so-called two-color pump–probe measurement, based on two synchronized sources of short pulses (e.g. a laser and an optical parametric oscillator, or two parametric oscillators pumped with the same laser) has additional capabilities in ultrafast laser spectroscopy.
+One may then perform pump–probe measurements with different pump and signal wavelengths.
 It is vital in such cases to ensure tight synchronization of the different laser sources with a very low relative timing jitter, as the jitter could otherwise spoil the attainable temporal resolution.

 The probe signal is often quite weak.
 It may be averaged over many pulses in order to obtain a better signal-to-noise ratio, assuming that the behavior of the tested object is fully reproducible.
 That is often the case if the applied pulse intensities are not too high.

 Examples of Applications of Pump–Probe Measurements

 Characterization of Saturable Absorbers

 Pump–probe measurements can be used, for example, to monitor the recovery of a saturable absorber (e.g. a SESAM) after its excitation.
 For SESAMs, one often observes a rather fast partial recovery, followed by a slower complete recovery of the saturable loss (see Figure 1).